 How to Serve Hot Chocolate

 This creamy hot chocolate is so rich and flavorful that you will definitely enjoy sipping it on its own without any garnish.
-But for extra flare and an over-the-top experience, you can top it with whipped topping, small or crushed cookies, finely crushed peppermint candies, and marshmallows.
+But for extra flare and an over-the-top experience, you can top it with your favorite toppings like whipped cream, small or crushed cookies, finely crushed peppermint candies, or mini marshmallows.

 For a tipsy version, just for adults, you can add peppermint schnapps, coffee liqueur, hazelnut liqueur, amaretto, Irish cream, or any other liqueur flavor that goes well with chocolate.
 Add about one shot per 8 ounces of hot chocolate.